BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

     ![](images/200/img_2f_2_2.png " ")

-    Let’s also give the **Insight** tab a meaningful name.
-Double-click the Title Box (currently labeled "Canvas 1") and type **Clothing & Electronics**.
+    Let’s also give the **Canvas** tab a meaningful name.
+Double-click the Title Box (currently labeled "Revenue Analysis") and type **Clothing & Electronics**.

     ![](images/200/img_2f_2_3.png " ")

-    The **Insight** is now ready to be shared, which we will cover later on.
+    The **Canvas** is now ready to be shared, which we will cover later on.
 Let’s make sure to save our work at this point.

 3. Save your project.

-    Select the **Save** button from the **Project Menu** in the top right of the screen.
+    Select the **Save** disk from the **Project Menu** in the top right of the screen.
 Select **Save As** in the pop-up menu.

     ![](images/200/img_2f_3_1.png " ")

-    Type in KoolKart Sales as the Name and click **Save**.
+    Type in "KoolKart Sales - " followed by your initials as the Name and click **Save**.

     ![](images/200/img_2f_3_2.png " ")

 Congratulations!
-You have now successfully created compelling visualizations with DV.
-Proceed onto the next labs to learn about and try out even more robust features!
+You have now successfully created compelling visualizations with Oracle Analytics.
 ## Modifying Properties in the Data Panel

 Now, let's go over the data panel in the bottom left of the UI for accessing properties.
 You will find yourself using them in the upcoming labs, so now is a good time to visit them.
+Click on the **Visualiza** tab and click inside the **Revenue by Date** line charts.

 ![](images/200/img_2g_1.png " ")